 In recent years Phuket Town has seen somewhat of a revival.
 The old part of town, in particular, has been rediscovered and gone through quite the transformation.

-Many of the Chinese Singaporean style shophouses have been renovated and turned into cozy coffee shops, artists galleries, and small shops selling designer clothes and handmade crafts.
+Many of the Chinese Singaporean-style shophouses have been renovated and turned into cozy coffee shops, artists galleries, and small shops selling designer clothes and handmade crafts.
 While some of the colonial-style mansions have become boutique hotels, museums, and restaurants.

 Thankfully, Old Towns’ transformation has been a reasonably tasteful one.
 There are no Burger Kings, Starbucks, or other eyesores.

 Instead, locally run shops and hip coffee shops exist side by side with ancient shrines, local residences, and restaurants that have been there for generations.
-On Thalang road is Phuket’s oldest apothecary, the Chinese herb shop Nguan Choon Tong that has been in business since 1917.
+On Thalang road is Phuket’s oldest apothecary, the Chinese herb shop Nguan Choon Tong has been in business since 1917.

 Most of the main sights center around a relatively small area, with Thalang, Dibuk, and Krabi Road at the center.
 However, it is well worth venturing outside this area to experience the less-visited neighborhoods for a glimpse into local day-to-day life outside the tourist centers.